 Welcome to the second post in this series.
 Last month’s post was about Daphne du Maurier.
 This month, I’m looking at another classic 20th century female author: Stella Gibbons.

 Stella Gibbons wrote many other novels, some of which are now published by Vintage.
 They are quite different from Cold Comfort Farm because there is more plot, less parody and a sense that they are proper stories.
-So if you really wanted to like CCF but didn’t, consider trying Westwood, My American, The Bachelor and The Rich House.
+So if you really wanted to like CCF but didn’t, consider trying Westwood, The Bachelor and The Rich House.
 These are social comedies with a dash of romance, set during the Second World War or immediately after.
 I think the 40s produced her best work, not only because her books were uplifting in dark times, but because from today’s viewpoint they contain fascinating details about what ordinary life was like back then (and how people spoke, too – I should add a warning here, the language is of its time).
 Here Be Dragons does the same for the 50s.
-Bassett, Nightingale Wood, The Charmers and Starlight are all worth a read if you’ve enjoyed other Gibbons books.
+Bassett, Nightingale Wood, The Charmers, My American and Starlight are all worth a read if you’ve enjoyed other Gibbons books.
 However, Pure Juliet, a ‘lost’ novel written sometime in the 70s and published in 2016, was just too odd and badly plotted for me to like.